This blog may contain affiliate links. Read our disclosure policy for more info.

 This German footprint walking tour in Bariloche is a 1.5-hour look at the storied town with the help of a guide.
 It includes stories and facts about the time after World War II and how the town changed and was influenced by immigration from Germany.

 The interesting architecture and the town’s sports culture will also be discussed during this tour.
 The local tour guide is passionate about history, so you learn a lot and hear some really interesting tales along the way.
-The tour is offered in English and Spanish and is only $35 USD per person.
+Plus, it’s offered in both English and Spanish, so it’s accessible for many travelers.

 Dates are limited – book this unique tour in advance here.